randy3k/AlignTab/README.md

 Keymaps
 ------------
-If you often use a particular regex to align, you can put something like this in your user keyblind file.
+If you often use a particular regex to align, you can put something like this in your user keybind file.

 ```
-  // latex align key blind
+  // latex align key bind
   {
     "keys": ["super+shift+a"], "command": "align_tab",
     "args" : {"user_input" : "&|\\\\\\\\"},